 Houston is enriched by diversity

 Diversity enriches Greater Houston in innumerable ways, but the population groups that contribute to our diversity have historically faced a disproportionate number of barriers to economic stability, high-quality education, and environmentally safe and healthy neighborhoods.
 Specific neighborhoods in our region have long been intentionally segregated, resulting in disinvestment and poor quality infrastructure.
-For our entire region to thrive we need not just diversity or the championing of diversity, but economic inclusion, shared prosperity, and equitable distribution of resources for the very people who allow us to claim such a distinction.
+For our entire region to thrive we need not just diversity or the championing of diversity, but for all of our region’s residents to be able to prosper and benefit from our thriving economy.

 Changing attitudes can only bring us so far, but local organizations work every day to both celebrate diversity and to ensure that all residents, regardless of ability, sexuality, gender identity or racial/ethnic background have access to the resources that enable them to thrive.
 Here are just a few:

-DiverseWorks is a nonprofit arts program committed to inclusion and cultural equity, presenting art in all forms through collaborations that honor individual artistic vision.
+DiverseWorks is a nonprofit arts program committed to bringing people from different backgrounds together, presenting art in all forms through collaborations that honor individual artistic vision.
 They foster civic participation and cross-cultural understanding by taking risks and showing work that might otherwise go unseen.

 Houston Coalition Against Hate (HCAH) is a network of community-based organizations, institutions, and leaders who come together to reduce hate and encourage belonging.
 HCAH does this through education, research, relationship building and prevention initiatives, as well as partnering with organizations to host events that celebrate the diversity that makes Houston strong.